 Donald Trump just won the American presidency.
-Will that change anything?
+Will that change your ideal portfolio?

 All through his presidential campaign, he boasted his ideologies and, very openly, tweeted his thoughts away.
 He seems to be liked by some given his recent win.
 However, his win has not changed much in the markets.
 On November the 9th, when Trump won, the S&P500 closed up 23.62 (1.10% ) and the TSX closed up 99.49 (0.68%) up here in Canada so what is the perfect portfolio to survive Trump?

 With free-trade, countries can specialize in goods where they have a lower opportunity cost and import goods that would available cheaper somewhere else.
 This would increase the general economic welfare of all countries.
 This benefits the consumers importing goods but also the companies exporting goods since a tariff would only increase their prices outside of the U.S. This should have shocked the markets, but it didn’t.

 However, Trump did say he would lower corporate taxes which would increase profits and justify the rise of the U.S. market.